garimellahoney2/GarimellaPremaManvi_DesignPrinciples/README.md

 # Implementing DRY Principle (Don't Repeat Yourself)
-Here I used Log class to store all exceptions occured in each module. <br/>
+To avoid repetition of code here I used log class to store all exceptions occurred in each module.
 **Description about each class files:-** <br/>
 TakingInputFromUser.java - Will take input from user. <br/>
 Calculator.java - Will Perform operations based on user input. <br/>